Want to fall in love with Oaxaca as much as I did?

 - LOCATION: all over Oaxaca, but mostly in Xochimilco and Jalatlaco

 The rugs in Oaxaca are the most beautiful I’ve seen in Mexico.
-In the town of Teotitlan del Valle, there are several family-owned workshops making Zapotec rugs by hand.
+In the town of Teotitlan del Valle, several family-owned workshops are making Zapotec rugs by hand.

 The families do everything by hand–from dyeing the wool using natural ingredients to weaving the rugs.